An almost full embedding of the category of graphs into the category of abelian groups: Corner's method

 \section{Corner's method}

 In this section we formulate a theorem implicitly proved by Corner \cite[Theorem A]{corner} and crucial for the following section.

-If $A$ is a group then $\widehat{A}=\prod A^{^\wedge}_p$ denotes the {\em natural completion} of $A$.
-If $A$ is the additive group of a ring, and $A$ is {\em reduced} (i.e. $\Hom(\mathbb{Q},A)=0)$, then $\widehat{A}$ admits a unique ring structure which extends $A$.
+Let $\widehat{A}=\lim_nA/nA$ denote the {\em natural completion} of the group $A$.
+The limit is taken over positive integers $n$ ordered by divisibility.
+A classical reference for natural completion, called also a {\em $Z$-adic completion}, is \cite[Theorem 39.5]{fuchs}.
+We have a group isomorphism $\widehat{A}\cong\prod A^{\wedge}_p$.
+If $A$ is the additive group of a ring, and $A$ is {\em reduced} (i.e. $\Hom(\mathbb{Q},A)=0)$, then $A\subseteq\widehat{A}$ and $\widehat{A}$ admits a unique ring structure which extends $A$.
 A subgroup $C$ of $B$ is called {\em pure} if for every integer $n$ and $b\in B$ the condition $nb\in C$ implies $b\in C$.
 Corner's theorem rests on the following beautiful observation (see \cite[Lemma 1.2]{corner}).

 \begin{lemma} \mylabel{lemma-pure-subgroup} If $C$ is a pure subgroup of $\widehat{A}$ which contains $A$, then $\widehat{C}=\widehat{A}$.
 In particular, the inclusion $A\subseteq C$ induces an isomorphism $\Hom(A,\widehat{A})\cong\Hom(C,\widehat{A})$. \end{lemma}